digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 If all checks pass then you applied the required security recommendations successfully.

+### Treating Exceptions

+There are situations when you don't want the final risk score to be affected by some reported issues which your team consider is safe to ignore.
+Kubescape offers a builtin feature to manage exceptions and overcome this situation.

+You can read more about this feature [here](https://hub.armosec.io/docs/exceptions).

-### Triggering the Kubescape CI/CD Workflow Automatically
+## Step 6 - Triggering the Kubescape CI/CD Workflow Automatically

-You can set the workflow to trigger automatically on each commit or PR against the main branch by uncommenting the following lines at the top of the [game-2048-kubescape.yml](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-kubescape.yml) file:
+You can set the workflow to trigger automatically on each commit or PR against the main branch by uncommenting the following lines at the top of the [game-2048-kubescape.yaml](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-kubescape.yaml) file:

 ```yaml
 on: